ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/final-exam.md

 - Show your ID as usual
 - Run an example of `averageBeforeValue` with an array of at length `5` that contains the `stopAt` value at index `3`.
-Show the output, then write a loop table of a loop in the body of `stopAt`, showing each variable's value before and after each the loop iteration.
+Show the output, then write a loop table of a loop in the body of `averageBeforeValue`, showing each variable's value before and after each the loop iteration.
 Put it in a comment, using the same format demonstrated for `averageWithoutLowest` in [exam 2](./exam2.html)
 - There is no video task associated with Task 2 and 3.